Workplace Conflict Resolution Services

 - create a safe environment where all parties can be heard

 - provide an opportunity for parties to share all ideas to fix problems and move forward

 - aid in the writing of agreements to which the parties have agreed

 Facilitation services are for larger groups ( 5 and up) focused on a specific task.
-For example: helping a home owners association create new by-laws, merging two teams, bringing on a new team member, neutral presence to help manage meeting outcomes.
+For example: facilitating an annual board of directors meeting, helping a home owners association create new by-laws, merging two teams, bringing on a new team member, neutral presence to help manage meeting outcomes.

 Trained coaches meet 1:1 in person or on the phone to help the individual move through conflict in a productive way.
 The coach serves as a sounding board and helps the client identify their goals and areas of desired improvement.

 The DRC has a national reputation as a leader in conflict resolution training.
 We offer a variety of classes for individuals, manager and teams.
 Our current training calendar can be found here.
 Trainings listed on the calendar are taught at our training facilities.
 There is also an option of customizing the training and delivery at client's sites.